PeterDayeNi/hw4/README.md

 How many lines are drawn each frame?
 In other words, how often does the for loop run?

+39 lines

 What do the first, second, and third appearances of the number 10 do in the code?

+The first 10 is to set where to draw the first line.
+The second is to set where to draw the last line.
+The third is to set the interval of each line.